 Liveaboards to Burma (Myanmar) usually depart from Ranong in Thailand and the liveaboard operator will take care of all the Burma entry requirements for you.

 Some liveaboard trips focus purely on Burma but also may include the best Thailand dive sites of Richelieu Rock, Koh Tachai and Koh Bon in their itineraries.

 Myanmar is trying to encourage both locals and tourists to use the local currency - kyat.
 Which was the preferred currency till 2012.
 Bring some US dollars, preferably in smaller notes.

 Getting To Myanmar

 Unless you fly, all travel in Myanmar takes time (it's a nine-hour bus trip from Yangon to Mandalay).
-Buses, although bumpy rides, are almost always faster than the trains.
-Boats are also an option for some routes; the Mandalay-Bagan service is popular among travellers.
+Buses, although bumpy rides are almost always faster than the trains.
+Boats are also an option for some routes; the Mandalay-Bagan service is popular among travelers.